All the Lives We Never Lived

 By Anuradha Roy

-What follows is Gayatri's life as pieced together by her son, a journey that takes him through India and Dutch-held Bali.
-Excavating the roots of the world in which he was abandoned, he comes to understand the connections between volcanic strife at home and a war-torn universe overtaken by patriotism.
+What took Myshkin's mother from India to Dutch-held Bali in the 1930s, ripping a knife through his comfortingly familiar environment?
+Excavating the roots of the world in which he was abandoned, Myshkin comes to understand the connections between anguish at home and a war-torn universe overtaken by patriotism.